maresb/hatch-vcs-footgun-example/README.md

    This is very fragile, but has the advantage that when it works, the version number is always up-to-date, even for an editable installation.

    This method should always be used with a fallback to one of the other two methods to avoid failure when the requirements are not met.
 For example, a production deployment will typically not have `git`, `hatchling`, or `hatch-vcs` installed.

+We recommend a default of using `importlib.metadata` to compute the version number.
+When more up-to-date version numbers are needed, the `hatch-vcs` method can be used by setting `HATCH_VCS_RUNTIME_VERSION`.

 ## Troubleshooting